Research

 Schematic overview of the ProtLib‑Designer pipeline for antibody library design.
 (From the ProtLib‑Designer paper)

 I develop end-to-end ML pipelines that turn standard clinical data into actionable insights.
-For example, using only 12-lead ECGs, I trained deep neural networks on a dataset of 16,000+ simulated hearts to reconstruct high-resolution electroanatomical maps—potentially enabling non-invasive patient stratification previously only possible via invasive procedures.
+For example, using only the standard 12-lead surface electrocardiogram, I trained deep neural networks on a dataset of 16,000+ simulated hearts to reconstruct high-resolution electroanatomical maps—potentially enabling non-invasive patient stratification previously only possible via invasive procedures.
 Some related work includes:

 Cardiac ML